tbrlpld/100-days-of-code/log.md

 Pyramid is somehow really confusing.
 It seems like there are way too many ways to configure the whole thing of how to work in the views.
 When should you `raise` one of their HTTP exceptions, and when should you `return` it?
-It seems to cause different behaviour.
+It seems to cause different behavior.

 Even worse, why is the testing so complicated to set up?
 Using their `DummyRequest` makes perfectly working views fail, because the `DummyRequest` does not have all the methods of a normal request.